EUROCAT Northern Netherlands

 Outcome of pregnancy after prenatal diagnosis

-After prenatal diagnosis of Down syndrome, termination of pregnancy occurred in 72% of the cases, fetal death or still birth occurred in 9% and in 19% there was a live birth.
-For Edwards and Patau syndrome the proportions were 79% terminations, 15% fetal deaths and still births and 6% live births (all died after birth).
+After prenatal diagnosis of Down syndrome, termination of pregnancy occurred in 74% of the cases, fetal death or stillbirth occurred in 7% and in 19% there was a live birth.
+For Edwards syndrome the proportions were 82% terminations, 15% fetal deaths and stillbirths and 3% live births, for Patau syndrome the proportions were 69% terminations, 19% fetal deaths and stillbirths and 13% live births (Figure 4).

 Proportion and frequencies of the pregnancy outcome after a diagnosis of Down, Edwards or Patau syndrome, among those diagnosed prenatally

-After a positive CT or NIPT followed by prenatal diagnosis of Patau syndrome, termination of pregnancy occurred in 100% of the cases (Figure 2).
-When the ultrasound was the first positive test (an ultrasound finding followed by a prenatal diagnosis), termination of pregnancy occurred in 58% of the cases and in 26% the pregnancy ended in a fetal death or stillbirth.
+After a positive CT or NIPT, or CVS or amniocentesis, followed by prenatal diagnosis of Patau syndrome, termination of pregnancy occurred in 100% of the cases (Figure 2).
+When the ultrasound was the first positive test (an ultrasound finding followed by a prenatal diagnosis), termination of pregnancy occurred in 56% of the cases and in 27% the pregnancy ended in a fetal death or stillbirth.
+It needs to be noted that the number of cases with Patau is very small, explaining these large differences in percentages.

 Pregnancy outcome for Down, Edwards and Patau syndrome after a first positive prenatal test